 Different lemon varieties

-The lemon varieties which grow in Menton have names such as Santa Theresa, Villafranca and Eureka.
+The lemon varieties that grow in Menton have names such as Santa Theresa, Villafranca, and Eureka.
 According to the Tourist Office, the shape of a Menton lemon is “more elliptical than round with a bright yellow colour.
 It is also characterised by great branches bearing up to fifteen fruits, while there are less than five to a branch on most lemon trees.
 The research with the INRA reveals that the lemons grown in the Menton region are rich in acid and essence, with high essential oil content in the peel”.

 Menton is therefore famous for its lemon tart (tarte au citron), and many shops in the old part of town sell lemon-related products: gingerbread, almond paste, boiled sweets, wine, vinegar, jam, soaps, candles and perfume…